 In recent years, Google has been a top recruiter of IEU students.
 During the previous academic year, at least three students managed to land internship positions, and two graduates of the class of 2017 have been offered full-time jobs, in Europe and in the United States.

-Sai Agni, a soon-to-be 5th-year BBA/LLB Dual Degree student, is just the latest example of an IEU student securing a magnificent opportunity at Google in their summer internship program.
+Sai Agni, a soon-to-be 5th-year Dual Degree in Business Administration and Laws student, is just the latest example of an IEU student securing a magnificent opportunity at Google in their summer internship program.

 We had the chance to meet with Sai to talk about what it takes to be accepted, what the admission process is like, and what he believes this experience will mean.